pegros/PEG_LIST/help/sfpegActionBarCmp.md

 }
 ```

-* _**apexForm**_ : PLANNED
+* **apexForm** : PLANNED
     * Same behaviour as the ldsForm but with the ability to fetch/update data via Apex calls instead of LDS (e.g. to perform callouts to external systems).

+### Mass Actions (**massForm** and **massDML**)

+Two Action Types are available to execute operations (create, update, delete) on a selection of records, either
+directly or via a first popup form.

+They are not available for standalone **sfpegActionBarCmp** usage but only when a parent Lightning component, such as
+**sfpegListCmp** provides a list of (selected) records.

-* _**massForm**_ to open an edit form in a popup leveraging the standard [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation) base component and apply the corresponding changes via a mass DML update on the list of record provided by a parent component.
+* **massForm** opens an edit form in a popup leveraging the standard [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation) base component and apply the corresponding changes via a mass DML update on the list of record provided by a parent component.
     * e.g. the **sfpegListCmp** provides the set of selected records as input (when selection is enabled on this component)
     * The configuration is similar to the **ldsForm** action, the main difference being that the output of the LDS form displayed is cloned and applied to all records selected.
-    * The “*removeRT*”  flag enables to avoid applying to the selected records the Record Type defined in the “record” property (which may be useful to control picklist values in the displayed form)
+    * The _removeRT_ flag enables to avoid applying to the selected records the Record Type defined in the “record” property (which may be useful to control picklist values in the displayed form)
 ```
 {
     "name": "closeForm", "label": "Close", "iconName": "utility:close",